Bhagavad Gita Chapter 4 Verse 27 Meaning

 What is the main idea of Bhagavad Gita 4.27?

+At this point in Jnana Karma Sanyasa Yoga, Krishna deepens His teaching on spiritual sacrifice.
 Others again sacrifice all the functions of the senses and those of the breath (vital energy, or Prana) in the fire of the Yoga of self-restraint, kindled by knowledge.
-This verse emphasizes knowledge with clarity and purpose.
+The verse advances the dialogue by...

 How can I apply Bhagavad Gita 4.27 in daily life?